Lisbon hidden gems Christ the King Statue from Doca di Alcantara

 2. Visit the Botanical Gardens

 Lisbon is home to two main botanical gardens, each offering a serene escape from the bustling city streets.
-The Lisbon Tropical Botanical Garden is an oasis that takes you on a journey through the tropical and subtropical flora from various corners of the Portuguese-speaking world.
-Its sprawling grounds, dotted with historical monuments and greenhouses, are a haven for those seeking a glimpse into the diverse plant life of Portugal’s former colonies.
-This garden sits between the Jerónimos Monastery and the Belém Palace, a convenient location after visiting one of these sites.
+The Lisbon Tropical Botanical Garden is an oasis taking you through tropical and subtropical flora from various corners of the Portuguese-speaking world.
+Its sprawling grounds are a haven for those seeking a glimpse into the diverse plant life of Portugal’s former colonies.
+This garden sits near the Jerónimos Monastery, a convenient location after visiting one of these sites.

 3. Cabo da Roca and Praia da Ursa Beach